 He also appeared as a brainwashed former Korean War POW in the Cold War thriller The Manchurian Candidate (John Frankenheimer, 1962).
 He became very good friends with his co-star Frank Sinatra, and was a member in good standing of high society, then dubbed ‘The Jet Set’.

-His career began to decline from the mid-1960s.
+His career began to decline in the mid-1960s.
 The remake of W. Somerset Maugham's Of Human Bondage (Ken Hughes, 1964) was a failure, as was The Outrage (Martin Ritt, 1964) starring Paul Newman, a remake of Akira Kurosawa's classic Rashômon (1950).
 Harvey reprised his Oscar-nominated role as Joe Lampton in the sequel Life at the Top (Ted Kotcheff, 1965), but the film was not a success.
+Harvey returned to Britain to make the comedy The Spy with a Cold Nose (Daniel Petri, 1966) with Daliah Lavi.
+His last hurrah was his appearance in the spy thriller A Dandy in Aspic (1968), of which he took direction after the original director Anthony Mann died during shooting.

 In settlement of a dispute with Woodfall Films over the rights to The Charge of the Light Brigade (Tony Richardson, 1968), Woodfall cast him in their version as a Russian prince.
-He performed as cast, but was never seen as the Prince in the finished film.
+He performed as cast but was never seen as the Prince in the finished film.
 The only part of his performance remaining in the final cut is a brief appearance of him in the background of one shot, as an anonymous member of a theatre audience.

 Spanish postcard by Archivo Bermejo, no. C-222.
 Photo: M.G.M.
 Publicity still for The Outrage (Martin Ritt, 1964).